neolovepineapple/GSoC_iregnetonCRAN/GSoC_AoNi.md

 ![](GSoC_AoNi_files/figure-markdown_github/unnamed-chunk-7-1.png)

 This test prove my hypothesis.
 The time cost of glmnet didn't change to much with the increase of sample size.
-What if I increase the sample size to 100,000?
-This time I also run the test on glmnet
+What if I keep repeat the original dataset and add the sample size to 100,000?
+This time I only run the test on glmnet.

 ``` r
 #expend the dataset to 100k